Ingenuity (helicopter): Mars Science Helicopter

 Mars Chopper concept, an updated design, as of 12/2024.

-Data collected by Ingenuity are intended to support the development of future helicopters capable of carrying larger payloads.
+Data collected by Ingenuity is intended to support the development of future helicopters capable of carrying larger payloads.
 The Mars Science Helicopter task is the next evolutionary step for Martian rotorcraft at JPL.
-The key focus is to develop the technology needed to deploy science payloads (0.5 kg) on rotorcraft platforms at the surface of Mars.
+The key focus is to develop the technology needed to deploy science payloads, between 0.5 and 2.0 kg, on rotorcraft platforms at the surface of Mars.
 MSH will inherit many of the technologies created by the Mars Helicopter Technology Demonstrator (MHTD) baselined for Mars 2020, and extend capabilities in order to enable a new class of mesoscale planetary access across Mars.

 Designing and proving how science payloads can be deployed, recovered, integrated, and operated on a dynamically and computationally representative rotorcraft will be critical in expanding a new frontier for Martian scientific exploration.